FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 # REST API - Public
-the FreeTAKServer REST API is a human readeble approach to the TAK world.
+The FreeTAKServer REST API is a human readeble approach to the TAK world.
 The API allows you to easily connect third parties to the TAK family, without the need to understand the complexity of the COT structure or what a TCP connection is.
 FTS also supports an [Internal API](REST_API_InternalDoc.md).

 ## How FTS manages the information
 FTS will send the  information coming trough the API to all the connected clients, addtionally it will save it to the persistency, to be query in future.